-Shall there be any prizes, participation and/or travel allowances, they would be dealt with by the Championship promoters, Santander Salt Ltd and would be subject to agreements between the Promoter and the teams (Also refer to Art.
+Shall there be any prizes, participation and/or travel allowances, they would be dealt with by the Championship promoter, Motor Presse Stuttgart GmbH & Co, and would be subject to agreements between the Promoter and the teams (Also refer to Art.
 1.8.6).